-Easy old-fashioned hoecakes are versatile little yellow miracles of crispy warm deliciousness!
-Also known as cornmeal pancakes, fried cornbread, or johnnycakes, they can be served any time of day straight out of your skillet.
+Easy old-fashioned Johnny Cakes are versatile little yellow miracles of crispy warm deliciousness!
+Also known as hoe cakes, cornmeal pancakes, or fried cornbread, they can be served any time of day straight out of your skillet.

-Depending on where you are from, hoecakes are also called journey cakes, ho cakes, corn pones, corn cakes, and even johnny bread.
-But no matter what you call them, this staple of early America is a type of simple fried cornbread or cornmeal pancake that is quick and easy to make.
+Depending on where you are from, johnny cakes are also called journey cakes, hoe cakes, corn pones, corn cakes, and even johnny bread.
+But no matter what you call them, this staple of early America is a simple fried cornbread or cornmeal pancake that is quick and easy to make.

 Why this recipe works:

 - It has stood the test of time.
 Hoe cakes have been around for over a hundred years and have been made thousands of times.

 - It’s versatile, and these cornmeal pancakes can be eaten hot or cold for breakfast, lunch, dinner, or even a snack.

 - There are only a few ingredients, and you probably already have everything you need in your pantry and fridge.

 - Did I mention they are easy, simple, and utterly delicious!